idiap/bob/doc/TutorialsIO.rst

   the read and write operations.
 This avoids code duplication and hooks data loading and saving to the powerful |project| transcoding framework that is explained next.

-* Loading and saving an image/video (conversion routines)

-* Loading and saving matlab data

 .. testcleanup:: *